 As you’re on these sites looking at their programs, you quickly realize these companies don’t have a ‘book now’ or ‘buy now’ call to action.
 It’s ‘apply now‘.
 For the privilege of joining a Nomad Cruise, there’s a 20-question application to fill out.
 They certainly have an incentive to understand who’s coming, since it makes a difference with the social dynamic and they don’t want to let just anyone in…

 With that said, you choose to become a digital nomad.
 This isn’t like when you applied to go to college or applied for a job.
 There is no gatekeeper on the digital nomad world, just you.
 You won’t feel ready (no one ever is), and the first little while is a struggle (what size SIM card do I need again?).
+But if you have a laptop, a WiFi connection and a Tep Wireless antenna, your sorted.

 You can still do this on a trial basis, of course.
 Get a place on Airbnb or stay with a friend.
 Get a SIM card on your own, with the power of your own research.
 Learn to embrace the changes.